touchifyapp/casbin-pg-adapter/README.md

 [PostgreSQL](https://www.postgresql.org/) native adapter for [Node-Casbin](https://github.com/casbin/node-casbin).
 With this library, Node-Casbin can load policy from PosgreSQL database or save policy to it.
 It supports loading filtered policies and is built for improving performances in PostgreSQL.
 It uses [node-postgres](https://node-postgres.com/) to connect to PostgreSQL.

+`casbin-pg-adapter` also adds advanced filtering capability.
+You can filter using `LIKE` or `regexp` expressions when using `loadFilteredPolicy`.

 ## Installation

 ```bash